tidalcyber/cyber-threat-profiling/README.md

 # Cyber Threat Profiling Resources
 A library of reference materials, tools, and other resources to accompany [The Ultimate Guide to Cyber Threat Profiling]() whitepaper, published by [Tidal Cyber](https://www.tidalcyber.com/)

-`The concept of threat profiling offers the potential for threat prioritization, but even when security leaders choose to pursue it, misconceptions over its validity and utility and the lack of a clear and repeatable approach to profiling – as it relates to organization-wide threats – have all hampered its adoption.
-Even when teams do take steps to prioritize threats, efforts often prolong (in many cases indefinitely) or are impeded by a need for deep intelligence subject matter expertise.`
+*"The concept of threat profiling offers the potential for threat prioritization, but even when security leaders choose to pursue it, misconceptions over its validity and utility and the lack of a clear and repeatable approach to profiling – as it relates to organization-wide threats – have all hampered its adoption.
+Even when teams do take steps to prioritize threats, efforts often prolong (in many cases indefinitely) or are impeded by a need for deep intelligence subject matter expertise."*

 We created this guide to address each of these challenges, lower barriers to entry into cyber threat profiling, and drive its wider adoption.

 Download the e-book **[here]()**

-### Index
+## Index
 * [Frameworks & Methodologies](https://github.com/tidalcyber/cyber-threat-profiling#frameworks--methodologies)
 * [Threat Data Sources](https://github.com/tidalcyber/cyber-threat-profiling#threat-data-sources)
 * [MITRE ATT&CK®](https://github.com/tidalcyber/cyber-threat-profiling#mitre-attck)